-With all of these initiatives, the Consortium seeks to establish the new global contours of Critical Theory today, supporting critical thought both inside and outside the university, and seeking collaborative ways to become more responsive to pressing global challenges.
-The Consortium seeks both to preserve and to galvanize the study of critical theory in its myriad global forms, underscoring the crucial place of critical thought in the university and in its various public lives.
-The Consortium aims to incite new forms of collaborative research among a wide range of regions and languages, connecting the disconnected and foregrounding the periphery in an effort to respond critically to contemporary challenges to critical thinking, including neoliberal metrics and forms of normalization that suppress or devalue the critical and transformative potential of thought itself.
+The Consortium aims to establish the new global contours of critical theory today, supporting critical thought both inside and outside the university in the arts, humanities, social sciences, and science and technology studies.
+The Consortium undertakes both to preserve and to galvanize the study of critical theory in its myriad global forms, underscoring the crucial place of critical thought in the university and in its various public lives.
+The Consortium aims to incite new forms of collaborative research among a wide range of regions and languages, in an effort to respond critically to contemporary challenges to critical thinking, including neoliberal metrics and forms of normalization that suppress or devalue the critical and transformative potential of thought itself.

 The Directory of Programs, Centers, and Projects is a work in progress, with new institutes and programs entered as their information arrives.
 This directory aims to foster international and interdisciplinary collaborations, connecting diverse initiatives across the globe.
-Though it already includes more than 300 critical theory programs, centers, institutes, projects, summer programs, fellowships and archives, its listings are neither exhaustive nor definitive.
-Further suggestions for this dynamic and expanding network are always welcome.
+Though it already includes more than 500 critical theory programs, centers, institutes, projects, summer programs, fellowships and archives, its listings are neither exhaustive nor definitive.
+Additions to this dynamic and expanding network are always welcome.
+Programs listed in the directory are accepted as members of the Consortium, and we invite programs to submit an application form here.
 To recommend a program for inclusion in the directory, please see our referrals form, or contact us directly.
-Please note that potential affiliates will be asked to complete a request form and will be listed only after the registration process is completed.
+Please note that potential affiliates will be listed only after the registration process is completed.

 Visit the International Consortium of Critical Theory Programs website: https://criticaltheoryconsortium.org